You won't believe what Trump just said: 6 eye-popping moments

 He praised China for executing drug dealers, called his administration's crime statistics lies and broke out into a near rap while predicting he'd be sued over his declaring a national emergency to get his border wall built.

-Here are some of the most eye-opening moments from President Donald Trump's teleprompter-free emergency declaration announcement-turned-Rose Garden press conference:
+Here are some of the most eye-opening moments from President Donald Trump's teleprompter-free emergency declaration announcement-turned-Rose Garden news conference:

 1. NATIONAL EMERGENCY RAP

-After declaring that he was using his national emergency powers to build his wall on the southern border, Trump broke out into a sing-songy rap about what he expected to happen next, which would include appeals to the Ninth Circuit Court of Appeals, which ruled against his travel ban in 2017.
+After declaring that he was using his national emergency powers to build his wall on the southern border, Trump broke out into a singsongy rap about what he expected to happen next, which would include appeals to the 9th Circuit Court of Appeals, which ruled against his travel ban in 2017.

-"We will have a national emergency, and we will then be sued, and they will sue us in the Ninth Circuit, even though it shouldn't be there and we'll possibly get a bad ruling and then we'll get another bad ruling and then we'll end up the Supreme Court, and then hopefully we'll get a fair shake we'll and we'll win in the supreme court, just like the ban.
-They sued us in the Ninth Circuit and then we lost . . ."
+"We will have a national emergency, and we will then be sued, and they will sue us in the 9th Circuit, even though it shouldn't be there, and we'll possibly get a bad ruling and then we'll get another bad ruling and then we'll end up the Supreme Court, and then hopefully we'll get a fair shake and we'll win in the Supreme Court, just like the ban.
+They sued us in the 9th Circuit and then we lost ... "

 Watch Trump break into sing-song sequence on lawsuits, Supreme CourtFeb.
 15, 201900:56